tylerhslee/gw2tp/README.md

 I have been a fan of the game for a long time and traded on the Trading Post for a little while.
 In order to make the most money in-game, I tried to identify the most profitable items - these usually have a very large margin (`highest buy order - lowest sell order`) and are traded frequently.

-<Name_of_this_thing> is a website that connects to the [GW2 REST API](https://account.arena.net/applications) officially hosted by AreaNet to fetch Trading Post data in real-time.
+Guild Wars 2 Trading Post Tool is a website that connects to the [GW2 REST API](https://account.arena.net/applications) officially hosted by AreaNet to fetch Trading Post data in real-time.
 The script does very minimal analysis on the data, such as calculating the profit margin, before displaying them on the website.
 Items are also filtered behind the scene based on quantity traded.
 Currently, only those that have at least 1,000 buy and sell orders are shown on the website.
 The functionality for the user to choose the desired quantity will be added soon.

 ## Installation
 It is a small website that runs entirely on Python.
 If you wish to run this website on your own machine for whatever reason, you may simply download this repository and use `pip` to install all dependencies.
 However, the executable has only been tested on UNIX environments and it _probably won't work on Windows_.